okx/okexchain-docs/docs/getting-start/join-oec-mainnet.md

 exchaincli status
 ```

-See the [mainnet repo](https://github.com/okex/mainnet) for information on mainnet, including the correct version of the OEC to use and details about the genesis file.
+See the [mainnet repo](https://github.com/okex/mainnet) for information on mainnet, including the correct version of the OKC to use and details about the genesis file.

 ## JSON-RPC Endpoint